Nutritious Meals Resources

 Living a healthy lifestyle is important for us all.
 Good health habits learned when young tend to stay for life.
-Early childhood professionals are in an unique position to influence the health of children during this crucial early period.
+Early childhood professionals are in a unique position to influence the health of children during this crucial early period.

-Bright & Early will verify your participation with either the Child & Adult Care Food Program (CACFP) or the National School Lunch Program (NSLP).
+Bright & Early ND will verify your participation with either the Child & Adult Care Food Program (CACFP) or the National School Lunch Program (NSLP).

-12 Months - 5+ Years
+12 Months to 5+ Years

 If parents provide the meals from home, submit evidence that you work with the parents to bring healthy foods.
 Evidence may include:

-- policy in your parent handbook
+- Policy in your parent handbook

-- policy in staff handbook
+- Policy in staff handbook

-- educational materials you’ve given to parents (sample newsletter with nutrition tips; handout with meal ideas, etc...)
+- Educational materials you’ve given to parents (sample newsletter with nutrition tips; handout with meal ideas, etc.)

-- other documentation showing how you support parents in making healthy food choices for their child(ren)
+- Other documentation showing how you support parents in making healthy food choices for their child(ren)